Fishing Season: Year Round

 Chad Allen's Tip of the Week

-Boise River (In-Town) Flows have just dropped to normal winter levels.
-Nymphing is your best bet to pickup fish, bright colors like red, orange, and purple have been producing.
+Boise River (In-Town) Nymphing is your best bet to pickup fish, bright colors like red, orange, and purple have been producing.
 Sticking between sizes of #16-20.
 Your basic pheasant tails and copper johns have been working, extra split-shot or a heavy bead!
 Natural colored streamers as well!
-South Fork Boise Tailwater Winter flows have hit!
-Much like in-town the SF Boise tends to fish better with sub surface nymph flies.
-Caddis and BWO's are seen regularly for your dry flies.
+South Fork Boise Tailwater Winter flows are holding around 300 cfs which makes for great wading.

 Directions open in app